actyx-contrib/registry/README.md

 The registry pattern will lead you to a data model that is **scalable**, **reuseable**, **composable**, and **maintainable**.

-Read the blog post about registry fish at [developer.actyx.com/blog](https://developer.actyx.com/blog/2020/06/15/registry-fishes)
+Read more about it in the [blog post](https://developer.actyx.com/blog/2020/06/16/registry-fishes).

 ## 📦 Installation